department-of-veterans-affairs/vets-website/va-gov/pages/change-direct-deposit-and-contact-information.md

 <div class="va-sign-in-alert usa-alert usa-alert-info">
   <div class="usa-alert-body">
     <h4 class="usa-alert-heading">You’ll need to sign in to eBenefits to change your direct deposit and contact information online.</h4>
+  <p class="usa-alert-text"><br>
-  <p class="usa-alert-text">To use this feature, you'll need a premium <b>DS Logon</b> account.
+    To use this feature, you'll need a premium <b>DS Logon</b> account.
 Your MyHealtheVet or ID.me credentials won’t work on the eBenefits website.
 Go to eBenefits to sign in, register, or upgrade your account to premium.<br>
       <button class="usa-button-primary">Go to eBenefits to Change Your Information</button>
     </p>
   </div>